willfurnass/sheffield_hpc/iceberg/software/apps/matlab.rst

         matlab
         parpool ('local' , 5 )

 The above example will use 5 MATLAB workers on a single iceberg node to run a parallel task.
 Note that being granted a multi-core interactive session by the scheduler is dependent on Iceberg's loading at the time of request.
-It is not guaranteed however the user can reduce the number of cores requested, which will improve their chances of being granted a multi-core session.
+It is not guaranteed.
+However the user can reduce the number of cores requested, which will improve their chances of being granted a multi-core session.

 To take advantage of the multiple iceberg nodes, you will need to make use of a parallel cluster profile named ``sge``.
 This can be done by issuing a locally provided MATLAB command named ``iceberg`` that imports the